 Canada V5A 1S6

-Note: Before applying to the program it is highly recommended that you peruse the web pages of the department faculty members and their research interests, and make contact with faculty members who could potentially act as your senior supervisor.
+Please Note: Before applying to the program, it is highly recommended that you peruse the web pages of the department faculty members and their research interests, and make contact with faculty members who could potentially act as your senior supervisor.
 This is especially recommended for student applying to our doctoral program.

 Please use the checklist to ensure that your application is complete.